Skip to content ↓

 • Normative (Accountability): Maintaining safety and effectiveness of work

-Style of supervision may differ according to the individual; a facilitative style which is question based, encourages reflection (Lewis-Kolb reflection cycle), and incorporates a solution focussed approach may predominate but variously, a prescriptive, confrontative or descriptive approach may be employed within the safety of the supervision session in order to present necessary challenge and optimise self-awareness.
-Irrespective of style, supervision aims to increase levels of motivation, autonomy and self-other awareness (Stoltenberg and Delworth) as well as emotional resilience and positive wellbeing.
+Style of supervision may differ according to the individual; a facilitative style which is question based, encourages reflection (Lewis-Kolb reflection cycle), and incorporates a solution focussed approach may predominate, but variously, a prescriptive, confrontative or descriptive approach may be employed within the safety of the supervision session in order to present necessary challenge and optimise self-awareness.
+Irrespective of style, supervision aims to increase levels of motivation, autonomy and self-awareness (Stoltenberg and Delworth) as well as emotional resilience and positive wellbeing.

 TRAINING AND WORKFORCE DEVELOPMENT